 - Plant and environmental biology

-As is expected, studying the science of Biology requires traditional students to complete several laboratory courses throughout their degree program.
-In some cases, online students may still be required to do in-person labs, although much of the information can be presented through interactive virtual laboratories, videos, and online lectures.
+Studying the science of biology requires traditional students to complete several laboratory courses throughout their degree program.
+Students may still be required to do in-person labs, although much of the information can be presented through interactive virtual laboratories, videos, and online lectures.

 View our list of the top 40 Biology careers to compare jobs and salaries in this field.

-Is an Online Degree in Biology Right for me?
+How to Know if an Online Bachelor’s Degree in Biology is Right for Me

 - Extensive online resources to help you master the necessary skills for professional employment